SillyTavern/SillyTavern-Docs/Usage/API Connections/novelai.md

 #### Top P

 Limits the token pool to however many tokens it takes for their probabilities to add up to p.
-A lower number is more consistent, but less creative.
+A lower number is more consistent but less creative.

 #### Top K

 Limits the token pool to the k most likely tokens.
-A lower number is more consistent, but less creative.
+A lower number is more consistent but less creative.

 ### Tips and FAQs for using NovelAI with SillyTavern

 There are a lot of common problems and questions that come up when switching to NovelAI from another ST backend API.
-The difference comes down to whath the models are trained for: most likely, you've used an OpenAI or Anthropic model (or a local model made to resemble those), which is built around following the user's instructions.
+The difference comes down to what the models are trained for.
+Most likely, you've used an OpenAI or Anthropic model (or a local model made to resemble those), which is built around following the user's instructions.
 NovelAI's models are built purely around text completion: instead of taking your input as a message and formulating a response, NAI's models attempt to continue the incoming prompt.
 Due to this difference, a lot of tips and common knowledge that work for other APIs won't work for NAI.

 #### Tweaking settings for NovelAI